Understanding the Total Alkalinity (TA) and pH Relationship & How They Work Together

 A pH of 7 is considered “neutral” which means anything below 7 is acidic water and above 7 is basic water.

-Total alkalinity (TA) is the measure of water’s ability to resist changes in pH.
+Total alkalinity (TA) measures water’s ability to resist changes in pH.
 Scientifically speaking, it acts as a buffer, a chemical system that resists any change upon the addition of acids or bases.
-If the water contains no buffer then the pH can change, or bounce, dramatically.

-Many events can cause pH to rise and fall daily.
-Rain, splashing, and using water features can increase pH.
-TA is there to basically “neutralize” any change and help keep pH in its place as much as possible.
+Alkalinity is there to “neutralize” any change and help keep pH as stable as possible.
 It does not determine pH levels but rather holds them steady.

 Unbalanced Total Alkalinity and pH Will Cause Water Issues